 The first two theories to be tested will be the Global Workspace Theory (GWT) and the Integrated Information Theory (IIT).
 Global Workspace Theory says that our minds work like me watching that movie about flying machines.

-The screen is lit up like our human consciousness and our selective attention.
+The screen is lit up like our consciousness and our selective attention.
 As with the subconscious mind, the audience sits in the dark.
 Nobody can see the projectionist, the ticket takers or the ushers.
 Yet, the show couldn’t go on without them.
 They are like our executive functions.

 Traditionally, scientists take the known laws of physics and try to apply them to our brains to explain what produces the experience of our mind.
 In the Integrated Information Theory, they do it the other way.